MYPROJECX/streetstyle/docs/customization.md

    - From the Shopify Admin dashboard, click on **"Online Store"** in the left-hand menu.
    - Under **"Themes"**, find your active theme (marked as "Current Theme") and click on the **"Actions"** dropdown.
    - Select **"Edit code"** from the dropdown menu.
-This will open the theme code editor, where you can modify the underlying files of your theme.
+This will open the code editor, where you can modify the underlying files of your theme.

 3. **Add a Custom CSS File:**